Lype94/howtodoa-responsiveOrdersControlDashboard/README.md

 # Responsive Orders Control Dashboard

 ## To do List:
-- invert perspective: apply mobile first concecpt
+- Invert perspective: apply mobile first concept
-- add some dashboards with chartJs
+- Add some dashboards with chartJs
-- add light/dark mode feature
+- Add light/dark mode feature
 - Maybe add palete colors feature: wich means, a menu with some pre setted colors and when you click on it, the whole pallete colors of pages will change